tfrasc/RES-Continuous-Music-Extension/README.md

 # Radio Reddit Chrome Extension
-*This is currently in development*
-The inspiration behind this extension was that I wanted an easy and simple way to continuously stream the music on a music subreddit since that's where I find most of my new music.
+*This is currently preparing for release on the Chrome Web Store* The inspiration behind this extension was that I wanted an easy and simple way to continuously stream the music on a music subreddit since that's where I find most of my new music.
 Originally, the idea of the implementation of this extension was to build on top of the Reddit Enhancement Suite (RES), opening and closing each RES iFrame as the songs started and ended.
 Unfortunately, the iFrame's provided by RES don't allow Cross-Origin events to allow me to trigger starting the music player/video.
 Through a bit of trial, error, and research this project evolved into a dynamic music player that automatically cycles through the links on a music subreddit, independent of RES.

 ## Goal